Development of gross motor skills in 4-month-old babies. Follow your baby’s milestones step by step.

-Gross motor skill development allows babies to exercise their balance, coordination, and large muscles.
-These abilities will help your little one master certain movements, such as sitting, crawling, walking, running, climbing, and jumping.
-Developing gross motor skills is also an important step toward developing fine motor skills.
+Gross motor skill development allows your baby to improve their balance and coordination and use their larger muscles.
+These abilities will help your little one master certain movements, such as turning over, sitting up, creeping, crawling, walking, running, climbing, and jumping.
+Developing gross motor skills is also an important step towards developing fine motor skills.

-Gross motor skill development: 4 months old
+Gross motor skill development: 4months old

 At this age: